Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models

-If $p(x)$ is calculated using pixels lying in cluster $C_1$ and $q(x)$ is calculated using pixels lying in cluster $C_2$, the maximum separation is obtained between clusters when the left-hand side of Equation~\ref{eq:JCS} is maximized.
-Since the algorithm is gradient based, and logarithm is a monotonically increasing function, only the argument of the logarithm in $D_{CS} = - \mathrm{log} J_{CS}(p,q)$ can be minimized.
-An estimator for this can be constructed from data-samples and extended to the case of multiple clusters by using a membership vector.
+If $p(x)$ is calculated using pixels lying in cluster $C_1$ and $q(x)$ is calculated using pixels lying in cluster $C_2$, the maximum separation is obtained between clusters when the left-hand side of Equation~\ref{eq:JCS}, the Cauchy Schwarz distance ($D_{CS}$), is maximized.
+Since logarithm is a monotonically increasing function, only the argument of the logarithm in $D_{CS} = - \mathrm{log} J_{CS}(p,q)$ can be equivalently minimized using gradient descent based optimization.
+An estimator $\hat{J}_{CS}$ of $J_{CS}(p,q)$ can be constructed from data-samples and extended to the case of multiple clusters by using a membership vector.